Kingxukai/linux/Documentation/i2c/busses/i2c-pca-isa.rst

 Description
 -----------

-This driver supports ISA boards using the Philips PCA 9564 Parallel bus to I2C bus controller
+This driver supports ISA boards using the woke Philips PCA 9564 Parallel bus to I2C bus controller